How Are Printed Circuit Boards Made?

 After the vias are drilled, the holes are cleaned, or deburred, to make sure that there isn’t any extra debris or material clogging them.
-Then the vias’ inside walls are coated in copper-that way, the via will carry the charge from one layer of the PCB to the other.
+Then, the vias’ inside walls are coated in copper so it will carry the charge from one layer of the PCB to the other.

 The next step is to print the circuit pattern itself.
 This can be done by either adding copper in the correct pattern or by adding more copper to the entire board, then scraping off everything that’s not part of the circuit pattern.